Overview of Good Corporate Governance Policies and Practices

 - The Company Secretary submits a copy of the report to the Chairman of the Board and the Chairman of the Audit Committee according to the criteria stipulated by the Securities Act Section 89/16 and the Stock Exchange and reports every time there is a change in order for the Audit Committee to consider the risk of conflicts of interest of persons who may have conflicts according to the SEC announcement.

 - The Company has established IT Steering Committee (ITSC) to promote, supervise and manage the use of information technology system and the IT security system to prevent the leakage of inside information or damage that may occur to the data.
-The Company also implements and complies the standard system ISO27001:2022 (Information Security, cybersecurity and privacy protection – Information security management system) that the International Organization for Standardization (International Organization for Standardization, abbreviated as ISO) officially in October 2022, which was modified from ISO27001:2013
+The Company also implements and complies the standard system ISO27001:2022 (Information Security, cybersecurity and privacy protection – Information security management system) that the International Organization for Standardization (International Organization for Standardization, abbreviated as ISO) It was officially implemented and implemented in October 2022, and is an update to ISO27001:2013.
+ISO27001:2022 was developed to provide modern risk control measures against cyber threats, including the protection of personal data.

 - The Company has arranged a transparent and clear management structure in the shareholding structure and investment in subsidiaries or associated companies.